 Disadvantages of Fax

 Fax has the following limitations.

-- Hazy information: Fax may send hazy information due to problem with the machine and therefore purpose of fastest delivery will be unsuccessful.
+2. Hazy information: Fax may send hazy information due to a problem with the machine and therefore the purpose of the fastest delivery will be unsuccessful.

-- Dependency on telephonic system: Fax uses telephonic system to transmit data and if such system is down then sending of data and information face problem.
+3. Dependency on the telephonic system: Fax uses the telephonic system to transmit data and if such a system is down then the sending of data and information face problems.

 Related Content of Electronic Communication:

 4 thoughts on “Advantages and Disadvantages of Fax with Fax Definition”

 I find this article very helpful and I think it will be helpful for all.